kapouer/matchdom/README.md

 `selector` is optional and supports same syntax as in repeat filter.
 If not set, the parent node is removed, or expression is inside an attribute, the attribute is removed.

+### bmagnet:selector

+Same as magnet, only it takes a boolean to decide, and does not print anything.

+Synonym of `not|magnet:sel|`.

 ### padStart, padEnd :len:char